trigaten/Learn_Prompting/src/pages/faq.md

 # Hello

-From #Support:
+> Is this course free?

+Yes, the [course](https://learnprompting.org/docs/intro) is completely free and open source.
+We do not charge for any of the content on this website.

+> I’ve never prompted before - can I still take this course?

+Yes!
+This course is designed to be accessible to everyone, regardless of prior experience.
+We recommend starting with the [basics](https://learnprompting.org/docs/intro) and working your way up from there.

+> Do I need coding experience to take this course?

+Nope!
+However, coding is a great skill to learn alongside prompt engineering.
+We recommend learning Python, as it is a popular language for AI and machine learning.

 What is the point of prompting?

 Where can I ask more questions and talk to other people about prompting?

 How do I make or fix [x prompt]? (both text and images)

-I’ve never prompted before - can I still take this course?

-Do I need coding experience to take this course?

 How do I set up my OpenAI API key?